 The Exploration in Diversity and Academic Excellence initiative provides SUNY’s state-operated universities and colleges with support for innovative approaches that illuminate and strengthen the intersections between diversity and academic excellence.
-Projects eligible for funding include, but are not limited to, those that involve improving the campus climate, improving access and success for students, course development and pedagogical innovations, conferences and symposia, film and speakers series, recruitment and retention of diverse faculty, campus-community dialogues, campus surveys that can be used to further any of the above, and other comparable programs.
+Projects eligible for funding include, but are not limited to, those that involve improving the campus climate, improving access and success for students, course development and pedagogical innovations, conferences and symposia, film and speakers series, recruitment and retention of diverse faculty, faculty research, campus-community dialogues, campus surveys that can be used to further any of the above, and other comparable programs.

 The SUNY Strategic Plan through its Seamless Education Pipeline emphasizes the need to create seamless transfer opportunities for the students from the community colleges to four-year institutions.
 A model for this seamless transfer exists in the Baccalaureate and Beyond Community College Mentoring Program established at Purchase College.
 The SUNY Provost’s Office and the SUNY Office of Diversity, Equity and Inclusion (ODEI) has sought to replicate some of the Purchase College ideas for seamless transfer throughout the SUNY System.
 Called the SUNY Replication Project, it is headed up by the founder of the Purchase Program, Dr. Joseph Skrivanek.
 Dr. Skrivanek is Professor of Chemistry and Biochemistry at Purchase and is coordinating the replication efforts through the SUNY ODEI.

-The Baccalaureate and Beyond Community College Mentoring Program was founded fourteen years ago with major funding from the National Science Foundation, the National Institutes of Health, PepsiCo Foundation, and private donors and corporations.
+The Baccalaureate and Beyond Community College Mentoring Program was founded sixteen years ago with major funding from the National Science Foundation, the National Institutes of Health, PepsiCo Foundation, and private donors and corporations.
 The goal of the program is to aid underrepresented minority, financially disadvantaged, and first generation community college students in completing a Bachelor’s degree in various fields of the liberal arts and sciences.
-Over 500 students have participated in the program.
+Over 600 students have participated in the program.
 Eighty-three percent have completed their AA/AS degree and are transferring to four-year institutions and 71% of these students are completing their Bachelor’s degrees.
 These figures compare to a national transfer rate of 30% and a bachelor’s completion rate of only 17%.
 Thirty-three percent of the students are pursuing post-graduate opportunities.
-The Baccalaureate and Beyond Community College Mentoring Program received the Presidential Award for Excellence in Science, Mathematics, and Education Mentoring (PAESMEM) from President Obama.
+The Baccalaureate and Beyond Community College Mentoring Program received the Presidential Award for Excellence in Science, Mathematics, and Education Mentoring (PAESMEM) from President Obama in 2011.